Hurricane Polymar | Box Office Buz

-Hurricane Polymar is the secret identity of Takeshi Yoroi (鎧武士).
-He wears a special suit which enables him to fight crime.
-The suit is made of memory plastic which enables him to assume any shape, including morphing its wearer in 5 different vehicles.
 Onigawara, the director of the International Secret Police Agency, looked forward to making Takeshi a top-notch criminal investigator.
 Takeshi was given training, which turned him into an all-around sportsman as well as martial arts expert.
 However, Takeshi's attitude toward crime-fighting was so incompatible with Onigawara's, that he disowned him.
 For a while Takeshi investigated crime alone; then he became a private detective's assistant and general handyman.
 Secretly, however, Takeshi obtained from a scientist a new artificial polymer, polymet, that was far stronger than steel.
 With this polymet Takeshi transformed himself into Hurricane Polymar, an invincible costumed hero.
-Source: Wikipedia

 View Full Cast >